freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 ---

-It moves with respect to the absolute coordinates of the containing parent element
+It moves with respect to the absolute coordinates of the containing parent element.

 ---

-It will never create a new stacking context whatever the `z-index` value
+It will never create a new stacking context whatever the `z-index` value.

 #### --answer--

-It ignores the positioning of the parent and moves relative to its normal position
+It ignores the positioning of the parent and moves relative to its normal position.

 ### --question--